Happyculture/combawa/README.md

 * `--mode`, `-m`: Build mode.
 Allowed values are: install, update, pull
 * `--backup`, `-e`: Generates a backup before building the project.
 Allowed values are: 0: does not generate a backup, 1: generates a backup.
 * `--uri`, `-u`: Local URL of your project.
 Used when the final drush uli command is runned.
-* `--fetch-db-dump`, `-f`: Fetch a fresh DB dump from the production site.
+* `--fetch-db-dump`, `-f`: Fetches a fresh DB dump from the production site.
 Used when the reference dump should be updated.
+* `--reinstall`, `-r`: Reinstalls the site from the reference dump (DB drop and replace).

 ## <a name="drupal-console-commands"></a>Drupal console commands